 A reference to the rights of the Residents that may be exercised under the landlord/tenant laws established under M.G.L. c.
 186 or M.G.L. c.
-239.
+239; and

+The contact information for the Long-Term Care Ombudsman Program.

 EOAI Notice.
 A written notice must be received by EOAI at least 120 days prior to the date on which the Sponsor intends to close or sell the Residence and cease operations as an Assisted Living Residence.
 Such notice shall include a copy of the Resident notice in accordance with 651 CMR 12.03(11)(a), proof of notification of all affected Residents and their Legal Representatives and Resident Representatives (as applicable), and the identification of all Residents receiving additional services, including but not limited to, Group Adult Foster Care.

+Long-Term Care Ombudsman Program Notice.
+A written notice must be received by the Long-Term Care Ombudsman Program at least 120 days prior to the date on which the Sponsor intends to close or sell the Residence and cease operations as an Assisted Living Residence.

 Suspension of Certification.
 If EOAI suspends the Certification of an Assisted Living Residence, the Sponsor shall display the notice of suspension in a prominent place in the Residence, in place of the Certification, so long as the suspension is in effect.